 Harvard Summer Program in Aix-en-Provence, France

 This unique program, situated in the picturesque town of Aix-en-Provence, brings together students of Arabic and French language and culture to examine historical, literary, and cultural aspects of Arab and European interactions in the colonial and postcolonial (contemporary) eras.
-Themes include cross-cultural perceptions, tradition versus modernity binaries, travel, exile, immigration, gender, and family.
+You investigate cross-cultural perceptions, tradition versus modernity binaries, travel, exile, immigration, gender, and family.
 Field trips and lectures on topics related to the area supplement class time.

 The program will be of particular interest to those who focus on Arabic and French language and area studies.
-There are two courses, taught by faculty from Harvard:
+You take two courses:

 - An intensive upper-level language class (Arabic or French) introducing you to literary and cultural texts that treat Arab-European encounters

 - A literary and cultural criticism course (in English) covering seminal works of contemporary literary and cultural theories on postcoloniality (i.e., negritude, orientalism) and Mediterraneanism as ways of understanding the primary texts

 COMP S-134 Study Abroad in Aix-en-Provence, France: The Arab World and France, Textual Encounters (33778)

 This course introduces students to a variety of writings, in Arabic or in French, including travel accounts, ethnographies, memoirs, essays, short stories, and novels.
 The central themes unifying the readings are a shared interest in imperialism, nationalism, modernity, and the complex nature of identity.
 The readings explore anti-colonial resistance, decolonization, and the interconnectedness of economic, political, and cultural phenomena in recent Mediterranean history.
 The syllabus additionally features texts that treat labor migration, musical culture, and the interplay of religion and language in the construction of national cultures.